quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

 the way we build lessons happened at a fairly rapid pace][blog-pushing-back], which resulted in frustration from the community.

-In the end, we will transition all lessons by January 2022.
-The beta phase is intended to allow early adopters to play around with the workbench and help shape it to best fit the community needs.
+In the end, we will transition all lessons by January 2023.
+The beta phase is intended to allow early adopters to play around with the Workbench and help shape it to best fit the community needs.

 ## Beta Logistics

-The workbench beta phase is **non-reversible**[^1], thus, the descision to begin the beta phase for any given lesson must be a **joint decision by the mainainers of the lesson**.
+The Workbench beta phase is **non-reversible**[^1], thus, the decision to begin the beta phase for any given lesson must be a **joint decision by the mainainers of the lesson**.
 It is important to note that the transition itself is the responsibility of myself alone and will be performed automatically via